defold/doc/docs/en/manuals/texture-profiles.md

 | `ASTC`                            | All ASTC formats          | ASTC lossy compression.
 Lower quality level results in smaller size.                          |

 ::: sidenote
-Defold 1.9.7 refactored the texture compressor pipeline to support installable compressors, which is the first step in enabling implementing a texture compression algorithm in an extension (such as WEBP, or something completely custom).
+Defold supports installable compressors in the texture compressor pipeline.
+This makes it possible to implement a texture compression algorithm in an extension, such as WEBP or something completely custom.
 :::

 ## Example image